United States to host Rugby World Cup for 1st time - NewsBreak

 United States to host Rugby World Cup for 1st time

-Now comes the hard part for the sport’s leadership: Generating enough interest and sustainability to secure rugby’s place in a crowded U.S. market.

-The Rugby World Cup will be staged in the U.S. for the first time after being voted on Thursday as the host of the men’s event in 2031 and the women’s tournament two years later.
+The United States will stage a Rugby World Cup for the first time after being voted as the host of the men's tournament in 2031 and the women's tournament two years later.

+World Rugby announced the host nations for all the World Cups from 2025-33 after a meeting of its council in Dublin on Thursday, with Australia also staging back-to-back tournaments in 2027 (men) and 2029 (women).

-It marks rugby’s first attempt to move into the wider American sporting consciousness and unlock what World Rugby — the global governing body — regards as an area of untapped potential, in both a commercial and sporting sense.
+The sport is breaking new ground by taking the men's tournament — World Rugby's most lucrative asset — to North America, with the governing body regarding it as an area of untapped potential in both a commercial and sporting sense.
+The women's World Cup was played in Canada in 2006.

-“The golden nugget that everybody wants to get hold of” was how World Rugby chairman Bill Beaumont described America.

-While the women’s team won the inaugural World Cup in 1991 and reached the final in the next two events, the men’s Eagles have never got out of the pool stage at a World Cup — three wins in 25 matches — and are basically shut out from playing the world’s top teams on an annual basis.

-As it did successfully for Japan, World Rugby will pour coaching expertise into the Eagles and look to give them more tests to improve.
-There is an ongoing attempt to shake up the men’s international calendar so that emerging nations like the United States have more opportunities.
+USA Rugby chief executive Ross Young described the decision as a "paradigm-shifting catalyst for the growth of our sport, not only here in the United States but around the world.”

+“USA Rugby will now venture into a new era," Young added, “and ensure the sport’s most treasured event is a springboard for creating lasting, sustainable enthusiasm and passion for rugby from coast to coast.”

-Hosting the two World Cups will cost around $500 million, and profits and losses will be shared between World Rugby and USA Rugby, which filed for bankruptcy as recently as 2020.
+Hosting the two World Cups will cost around $500 million, with profits and losses shared between World Rugby and USA Rugby.
+More than 20 American cities are potential hosts for World Cup matches, USA Rugby has said.

 The bid received support from the White House, with U.S. President Joe Biden sending a letter to World Rugby last month giving governmental guarantees and his backing for the “development of rugby in the United States."